-Any EC2 instance you create using the ArcGIS Enterprise Amazon Machine Images (AMIs) has a root volume and data volume attached.
-The root volume on Windows is the C: drive.
-The data volume is the D: drive on Windows and /gisdata on Ubuntu Linux.
+Every Amazon Elastic Compute Cloud (EC2) instance you create using the ArcGIS Enterprise Amazon Machine Images (AMIs) has a root Elastic Block Storage (EBS) volume attached.
+The root volume on Microsoft Windows is the C: drive.

 Set EBS volume size on creation

 When you use the ArcGIS Enterprise Cloud Builder Command Line Interface for Amazon Web Services with sample Amazon Web Services (AWS) CloudFormation templates provided by Esri or use the AWS Management Console to deploy a site, you can set the size of the root volume for your instances when you create them.